iagoleal/iagoleal.github.io/content/posts/calculus-symbolic-ad.md

 Recall we can use `eval` to turn an expression into a function and, reciprocally, we can apply a polymorphic function to the constructor `X` to turn it into an expression.
+This property, which for the mathematicians among you probably resembles a lot a similarity transformation, allows us to "lift" `autoDiff` into the world of expressions.
-But what happens if we take `eval f` and compute its derivative at the point `X`?
+So, what happens if we take `eval f` and compute its derivative at the point `X`?
 We get the __symbolic derivative__ of `f` of course!

 ```haskell